-As a rule, the total income received by resident individuals (except certain passive income as dividends and interests, and capital gains derived from the sale of securities) is aggregated and subject to taxation at progressive rates, which start at a minimum of 14.5% to taxable income above EUR 7,091 and goes up to 48% for income above EUR 80,640.
-These rates are currently increased by a general "extraordinary surtax" which will be due for the tax year of 2019 as follows:
+As a rule, the total income received by resident individuals (except certain passive income as dividends and interests, and capital gains derived from the sale of securities) is aggregated and subject to taxation at progressive rates.
+In principle, income tax will be levied only over and above a minimum threshold of EUR 9,150.96.
+The tax brackets start at a minimum of 14.5% and goes up to 48% for income above EUR 80,882.